jsongerber/thanks.nvim/README.md

 > Never forget to star a repo

-Automatically star all the Neovim plugins you use.
+Automatically star all the Neovim plugins you use.readml

 > [!NOTE]
 > Only works with [lazy.nvim](https://github.com/folke/lazy.nvim) and [packer](https://github.com/wbthomason/packer.nvim).